 - A tenacious spirit that perseveres every day, even when she is spent.

 This is the woman who has joy, contentment, and purpose.
-This is a woman who does not have to prove her equality because those around her know she is so much more than equal.
+This woman does not have to prove her equality because those around her know she is so much more than equal.

 This is the kind of woman I want to be.
 This is the woman you want to be.

-This is the woman that doesn’t bother listening to the noise from those loud and frustrated ladies.
+This woman doesn’t bother listening to the noise from those loud and frustrated ladies.
 She knows exactly what it takes to possess the anatomy of a strong woman.
 She’s living a life of grit and grace.